gaucho1978/BACCAble/README.md

 - Subfolder Manuals contains the manuals

 ## DASHBOARD MENU functionality Notes

-Note1: If you are not using new baccable board, you will need to connect canable boards between them as shown in the following reference image:
+For communication between ucan or canable, you will need to connect canable boards as shown in the following reference image:

 ![DashboardFunctionInterconnections](hardware/system_interconnection/ShowParamsOnDashboardConnections.png)

-## Low Consume functionality Notes
-This function, is enabled by default.
-If using the new Baccable PCB Board (it includes 3 baccable), it will allow the master baccable, to reset the other 2 chips and to put can transiceivers in low consumption, by means of 2 dedicated GPIO.
-Low consume is activated after one minute without messages on the bus, and it will wake up as soon as messages start to flow again on the bus.

 ## Firmware notes